https://www.humantruth.info/uk_environment.html

 By Vexen Crabtree 2024

-The UK comes 57th in the world in terms of its responsibility towards the environment.
-This rank is calculated from 7 data sets.
-The UK comes in the best 20 for its environmental performance1, its score on the Green Future Index2 and in energy to GDP efficiency3.
-It does better than average in its forested percent change 2000-20204 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-But, things still need to improve in The UK.
-The UK does worse than average when it comes to the rate of rational beliefs on the environment in the population5 and in annual meat consumption per person6.
-The climate activist Greta Thunberg criticizes "creative carbon accounting" that allows the UK to look like it is reducing carbon emissions despite "the UK's active, current support of new exploitation of fossil fuels - for example, the UK shale-gas fracking industry, the expansion of its North Sea oil and gas fields, the expansion of airports as well as the planning permission for a brand new coal mine - [it's] beyond absurd"7.
+The UK comes 71st in the world with regard to its responsibility towards the environment.
+This is derived from 21 data sets.
+The UK comes in the best 20 in its environmental performance9 and in its score on the Green Future Index10.
+It does better than average in its sign-up rate to major international accords on protecting the environment, its forested percent change 2000-202011 and in energy to GDP efficiency12.
+The UK does not succeed in everything, however.
+The UK does worse than average in the rate of rational beliefs on the environment in the population13 and in reducing annual meat consumption per person14.
+The climate activist Greta Thunberg criticizes "creative carbon accounting" that allows the UK to look like it is reducing carbon emissions despite "the UK's active, current support of new exploitation of fossil fuels - for example, the UK shale-gas fracking industry, the expansion of its North Sea oil and gas fields, the expansion of airports as well as the planning permission for a brand new coal mine - [it's] beyond absurd"15.

-As a result of pollution, every one of England´s rivers fails to meet safety standards8 and it has the worst water quality in swimming sites in Europe9.
-In 2019 and 2020, there were 600,000 occasions where raw sewage was pumped into rivers, beaches and open waters10.
+As a result of pollution, every one of England´s rivers fails to meet safety standards16 and it has the worst water quality in swimming sites in Europe17.
+In 2019 and 2020, there were 600,000 occasions where raw sewage was pumped into rivers, beaches and open waters18.
 The cause is deregulation by the UK's Conservative Party, who have been in power since 2010.
 The best political parties in the UK for the environment are the Green Party, the Liberal Democrats, and Labour.

 #climate_change #the_environment